madgik/exareme2/README.md

 *From now on wherever I use the term algorithm I mean a Statistical/Machine Learning/Data Mining algorithm.

-'''
 Not addressed in the current code:
-    1. drop unused tables mechanism
+    1.drop unused tables mechanism
-    2. parallelism  This code is not using any asynchronicity at all, everything is executed sequentially.
+    2.parallelism  This code is not using any asynchronicity at all, everything is executed sequentially.
 Nevertheless, a mechanism that will allow executing coroutines asynchronously is plausible.
-    3. error handling
+    3.error handling

 Pros:
-    1. small general udfs, as they accumulate (wisely..) at some point (hopefully) no new ones will be needed for new algorithms implementations
+    1.small general udfs, as they accumulate (wisely..) at some point (hopefully) no new ones will be needed for new algorithms implementations
-    2. small general udfs, easy to test
+    2.small general udfs, easy to test
-    3. easier mocking of the calls to the actual db for testing the algorithm
-    3. udfs can be initially written in Python, but since they ought to be small and general, someone else with better sql skills than the algorithm developper, can independently write them in native SQL for efficiency
+    3.easier mocking of the calls to the actual db for testing the algorithm 4.udfs can be initially written in Python, but since they ought to be small and general, someone else with better sql skills than the algorithm developper, can independently write them in native SQL for efficiency
-    4. ..all other efficiency benefits from manipulating data in the db instead of in memory
+    5...all other efficiency benefits from manipulating data in the db instead of in memory

 Cons:
-    1. When writting an algorithm you have to think in terms of database tables and predefined set of udfs, instead of readily availiable data in memory.
+    1.When writting an algorithm you have to think in terms of database tables and predefined set of udfs, instead of readily availiable data in memory.
 Results returned from the udfs wrappers are only table names, not the actual data (but can easily be exported to numpy array? a udf for that for debugging purposes??)
-    2. udfs must be VERY WELL DOCUMENTED and maintained, otherwise the set of udfs will become bloated and with overlapping functionality.
+    2.udfs must be VERY WELL DOCUMENTED and maintained, otherwise the set of udfs will become bloated and with overlapping functionality.
 Cleaning this later will be a nightmare since each algorithm design will have specific dependencies on them..
-    3. ..and probably some more that I haven't thought about yet
+    3...and probably some more that I haven't thought about yet
-'''